Leg Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 Patella

-The patella or kneecap is a triangular and flat bone in a central position at the front of the knee joint.
+The patella or kneecap is a triangular and flat bone in a central position at the front of the knee joint joint.
 It helps to connect the femur and tibia in the knee area.

 The main role of the patella comes during the process of knee extension.
 Also, it has another critical function, which is to facilitate the easy movement of the knee during both flexion and extension.